How To Ask For A Promotion In 7 Steps (+ scripts & examples)

 Asking For A Promotion Step #5: Prepare Your Boss By Setting Expectations (3-6 Months Out)

 Your boss should NEVER be surprised by you asking for a promotion or a raise.
 If they are, you did something wrong, and your chances for success drop dramatically.

 Think about it: If you simply blindside your boss, you’re putting him or her on the spot.

 Nobody likes being cornered, especially regarding money and promotions.
 Their natural reaction will be to become defensive.
 In psychological parlance, they’ll experience “reactance” (which is a fancy way of saying “no way, Jose”).

 Instead, prepare your boss to give you a promotion.
 3-6 months before you plan to ask for a raise, meet with your boss to talk about what they want from you in your role.
 Ask them what you would have to do to get a raise, and make them get specific.
 You’re not asking for a raise right now, but just getting an understanding of what their expectations are.

-This is one of my absolute favorite techniques to utilize in interviews, salary negotiations, client proposals — whatever!
+This is one of my absolute favorite techniques to use in interviews, salary negotiations, client proposals—whatever!

-First, you’re going to create a one- to five-page proposal document showcasing the specific areas in the company where you add value.
-Pull from the conversation you had with your boss where they told you what you’d need to do to get a promotion.
+First, you must create a one- to five-page proposal document showcasing the specific areas in the company where you add value.
+Pull from the conversation you already had with your boss where they told you what you’d need to do to get a promotion.